Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of time-discrete stochastic dynamics

-Consider a deterministic dynamics $Z_{n+1} = f(Z_{n})$ given by the iterative mapping $f: \mathbb S^{1} \rightarrow \mathbb S^{1}$:
+Consider a deterministic dynamics given by the iterative mapping $f: \mathbb S^{1} \rightarrow \mathbb S^{1}$:

-It is easy to see that for $a < 1/2\pi$, $f$ is uniformly expanding.
-It is well known that the dynamical system ${\bm Z} = \{Z_n;n\in\mathbb Z_{\ge0}\}$ admits an exponential mixing rate and an invariant probability measure with smooth density.
+Note that for $a < 1/(2\pi)$, $f$ is uniformly expanding (i.e., $|f'| \geq 2(1-\pi a)>1$).
+It has been known that the uniformly expanding map is exponentially mixing with respect to an invariant probability measure with smooth density; see, for instance, \cite{viana97}.